amandaghassaei/gpu-io/README.md

 ```
 const renderer = new WebGLRenderer();
 // Use renderer.autoClear = false if you want to overlay threejs stuff on top
-// of things rendered to the screen from glcompute.
+// of things rendered to the screen from webgl-compute.
 renderer.autoClear = false;

 const gl = renderer.getContext();
 const canvas = renderer.domElement;

-const glcompute = GLCompute.initWithThreeRenderer(renderer);
+const glcompute = WegGLCompute.initWithThreeRenderer(renderer);
 ```

-To use the output from a glcompute DataLayer to a Threejs Texture:
+To use the output from a webgl-compute DataLayer to a Threejs Texture:

 ```
 const dataLayer = glcompute.initDataLayer({